-Health and Education Consulting segment operating income increased \$40.9 million, or 161.2%, to \$66.3 million for the year ended December 31, 2007 from \$25.4 million for the year ended December 31, 2006.
-Operating margin for the Health and Education Consulting segment increased to 36.5% in 2007 from 30.2% in 2006, partially due to \$3.2 million of performance-based fees earned during the third quarter of 2007 as discussed above.
-This increase was partially offset by amortization of customer contracts relating to the Wellspring acquisition.
+Health and Education Consulting segment operating income increased \$30.4 million, or 131.3%, to \$53.5 million for the year ended December 31, 2007 from \$23.1 million for the year ended December 31, 2006.
+Operating margin for the Health and Education Consulting segment increased to 29.5% in 2007 from 27.5% in 2006.
+The increase was partially due to \$3.2 million of performance-based fees earned during the third quarter of 2007 as discussed above.
+This increase was largely offset by non-cash compensation expense and amortization of customer contracts relating to the Wellspring acquisition.
+Non-cash compensation expense, representing Shareholder Payments and Employee Payments as described above under "Restatement of Previously-Issued Financial Statements," for the Health and Education Consulting segment totaled \$12.8 million and \$2.3 million in 2008 and 2007, respectively, and reduced this segment's operating margin by 700 basis points in 2008 and 2007, respectively.